Why farmpunk?

 Some excerpts from one of their press releases:

 "The heart generates the strongest rhythmic electromagnetic field generated in the body.
 Measured with modern magnetic field meters, the heart's electromagnetic field is approximately five thousand times greater in strength than the field produced by the brain.
-The heart's field permeates every cell in the body and radiates up to eight feet outside the body, but theoretically it travels even further, although its field strength is too low to measure.
+The heart's field permeates every cell in the body and radiates up to eight feet outside the body, but theoretically it travels even further, although its field strength is too low to measure.full article

 Previous studies at IHM's Research Center have found that our emotions are reflected in the patterns of our heart rhythms.
 These changing rhythms appear to be modulating the field produced by the heart, similar to how a radio wave is modulated so that the music we hear can be broadcast.
 This led IHM researchers to look at the possibility that people may be exchanging electromagnetic energy that is carrying emotional information like radio transmitters and receivers carry music."